 Crowd Chant: Cedric's debut was met with chants of "CED-RIC!
 CED-RIC!
 CED-RIC!"

 2000: A contestant named Kati Knudsen was hell-bent on being the first woman to win the Million.
 This resolve never wavered, despite burning off all her Lifelines at the $8000 level.
 She even managed to claw her way to the $500,000 question.
 She then spent over an hour on the question (who was the most recently added member of the United Nations), saying "I'm pretty sure it's ___" on three of the four answer choices.
 Even Regis looked uncomfortable, and was practically begging her to stop (and probably would've physically removed her from the Hot Seat if he could have).
 Kati, not to be denied, plays the question, locks in an answer, and gets it wrong, dropping her to $32,000.
 Viewers could hear Kati cursing herself out as she left the stage.

 Several contestants have whiffed on the $100 question of the original money ladder.
-The first such instance, a contestant who answered "What animal did Hannibal cross the alps on?" with "Llama" instead of "Elephant"note to be fair, that would be more of a $1,000 question — $100s were usually more along the lines of "What color is the sky?", led to the fan term "Llama" for any such failure.
+The first such instance, a contestant who answered "What animal did Hannibal cross the alps on?" with "Llama" instead of "Elephant", was a subversion — it just happened to be more of a $1,000 or $2,000 level question, whereas $100s were usually more along the lines of "What color is the sky?"
+This still led to the fan term "Llama" for any such failure, though.

 Golden Snitch: The amount of money won in the Australian Hot Seat version depends entirely upon the final question.
 You can't walk away, so you have 45 seconds to answer a question.
 If you get it wrong, you only get $1,000.